Our Program

 Facilitated by Tara Pixley, Jovelle Tamayo

-We also hope to consider the impacts of AI-generated imagery on the labor of visual artists like photojournalists, documentary filmmakers, and editorial illustrators.
-How can publications protect media producers and their visual content?
-Throughout our discussion, we’ll work together to compile a set of considerations and guiding questions for journalists, image-makers, and newsroom decision-makers trying to understand the impact of AI-generated visuals.
+Throughout this strategy session, we’ll work together to compile a set of considerations and guiding questions for journalists, image-makers and newsroom decision-makers trying to understand the impact of AI generated visuals.

 Trauma-informed leadership for news leaders: A practice-makes-progress workshop